foresta-network/EasyA-Foresta/README.md

 We have integrated Stripe as our payment gateway, allowing users to purchase carbon credits seamlessly.
 Stripe provides a secure and user-friendly interface for handling payments, ensuring a smooth transaction process for all users.

 **XCM Enabled - Atomic Carbon Retirements**
 Using Cross-Consensus Messaging (XCM), we enable atomic carbon credit retirements, ensuring that the retirement process is efficient and secure as 'donations'.
-This is based on the Sequester common-good pallet which enables any blockchain to add a fee to their own tx as an additional fee for instant carbon credit retirements from community-based natural resource management carbon projects.
+This is based on the Sequester common-good pallet which was based on Off-chain workers but we enable it's usage through Acurast instead enablling any XCM compatible blockchain to add a fee to their own tx and business logic as an additional structure fee for instant carbon credit retirements from community-based natural resource management carbon projects.
 This feature allows for seamless interoperability between different blockchain networks creating demand for carbon credit's in a seamless fintech enabled way, providing a robust and reliable solution for managing carbon credits.

 ## Technical Documentation